adriengoleb/adriengoleb/README.md

 <br>

 I’m passionate about Machine Learning and more generally about the Artificial Intelligence (AI) and their applications in Computer Vision.
-I am particularly interested in Deep Learning technologies and by the **frugal AI** with low or no labels and its learning strategies associated : domain adaptation, self supervision, n-shot learning...
+I am particularly interested in Deep Learning technologies and by the **frugal AI** with low or no labels and its learning strategies associated : **domain adaptation**, self supervision, n-shot learning...

 <br>